lukemunsch/chichen-itza/README.md

 The Gallery has a columned structure but due to the different image sizes and orientation, they do not form a nice shape, because of this there is some gaps with the background blue color.
-I have considered looking into how to overlap the footer over the bottom of the page without fixing it to the bottom of the page, but that will result in some pictures being cut off or only appearing as a small line with hardly any image.
+I have looked into how to overlap the footer over the bottom of the page without fixing it to the bottom of the page in order to tidy up the bottom of the gallery, but that will result in some pictures being cut off or only appearing as a small line with hardly any image.

-the images have been rescaled a couple of times in order to improve the performance shown on the lighthouse report as they original files were needlessly huge, but since rescaling the images to a more appropriate size, the loading time for the pages have been greatly improved.
+The images have been rescaled a couple of times in order to improve the performance shown on the lighthouse report as they original files were needlessly huge (originally taken many year ago for different purpose and needed enormous scale), but since rescaling the images to a more appropriate size, the loading time for the pages have been greatly improved.

 ![Lighthouse Report](assets/images/screenshots/lighthouse-report-screenshot.png)